sabre-io/vobject/doc/usage_3.md

 ### Converting to jCard

-To create a json-version of your calendar or vcard, simply call `jsonSerialize` on your component:
+To create a json-version of your iCalendar or vCard, simply call `jsonSerialize` on your component:

 ```php